alexandroivaldez/notes/AWS-Certified-ML/aws-kinesis.md

 Streams for... you guessed it, videos.

-- The procuders are physical cameras, and you can have one producer per video stream.
+- The procedures are physical cameras, and you can have one producer per video stream.
     - 1000 cameras == 1000 producers

 - The consumers can be built by you, AWS SageMaker or AWS Rekognition.